 Why generate leads on Facebook?

-In 2019, social media marketers have a love-hate relationship with Facebook.
-The big blue social network is still the best source for social engagement – but it’s also beset by privacy scandals, and brands have to rely increasingly on promoted posts for reach.
+Nowadays, social media marketers have a love-hate relationship with Facebook.
+The big blue social network is still one of the best sources for social engagement – but it’s also beset by privacy scandals, and brands have to rely increasingly on promoted posts for reach.

 This perfect storm has got some marketers thinking.
 A big Facebook following is a great asset – within the walled garden of social media.
 But what about getting followers outside the garden, and converting them into customers?

 So there’s a compromise to be made.
 You want the reach and follower numbers of Facebook; but you want to own your database of leads, too.
-In this article, we’ll explore 6 different ways to generate leads on Facebook – and own your address book.
+Let’s have a look at how you can do it.

-Run a Facebook giveaway to collect comments and leads
+Run a Facebook giveaway to collect new leads

 The simplest way to resolve the Facebook dilemma is to treat it as a two-step process: